Kochurovskyi/Business_Analytics/README.md

 ## Proscriptive model

-Now I have a prediction of who will buy what in the list of new customers.
+Now I have a prediction of who will buy the new products.
 However, I do not have the budget to contact all of them and I have various contact channels with different costs and effectiveness.
 Furthermore, if I contact a customer I want to propose only one product per customer.

 I used a custom algorithm that ensures 30% of offers are made per channel by choosing the most promising per channel.
 The algorithm then continues to add offers until the budget is reached.